Kellyn Taylor: Professional

-In 2012, Kellyn finished 10th at 10,000 meters and 14th at 5,000 meters at the US Olympic Trials (track and field).
+In 2012, Kellyn finished 10th at 10,000 meters and 14th at 5,000 meters at the US Olympic Trials.

 In 2014, Taylor won a national title at the 25 km distance.

 At the 2015 Pan American Games she finished 3rd in the 5000 meters.

 Also in 2015, she took second at the 2015 Pan American Cross Country Cup and first at the 2015 NACAC Championships in Athletics in the 5000 meters.
 Kellyn placed 3rd in 2015 Toronto Pan Am Track and Field Championships in 5000 meters in 15:52.78.

 Kellyn placed 6th in Los Angeles at She competed at the 2016 US Olympic Marathon Trials.
 2016 IAAF World Half Marathon Championships placing 25th in 1:12:42.

 Kellyn Taylor placed fourth in 10,000 m behind Molly Huddle, Emily Infeld, and Marielle Hall at 2016 United States Olympic Trials (track and field) and was an alternate to represent USA at Athletics at the 2016 Summer Olympics.

 In late 2016, Taylor trained and passed Firefighter Level I and II courses to qualify to Firefighting in the United States instead of racing a Fall marathon.

 Kellyn Taylor placed thirteenth in 2017 London Marathon in 2:28:51.

 She won the 2018 Grandma's Marathon in 2:24:28, setting a course record in the process.
 Kellyn Taylor's time made her the 7th fastest marathoner in US women’s history.

 Taylor ran in the 2020 U.S. Woman's Olympic Trials Marathon February 29 in Atlanta, Georgia.
 She stayed in a lead pack for more than half the race, but Aliphine Tuliamuk and Molly Seidel pulled away and went first and second, respectively.
 Sally Kipyego was the third to make the team.
 Taylor finished 8th at 2:29:55.

 After the COVID-19 pandemic put a year hold on the U.S. Olympic Trials for track and field, Taylor was able to enter the 10,000 meter at the field in Eugene, Oregon in June.
 The summer was one of the hottest ever experienced on the West Coast, and on a hot track, Taylor held pace with the leaders, but couldn't stay up front as Emily Sisson stretched out the pack.
 Taylor finished 12th of 44 runners in 32:42.

+As of 2025, Taylor will no longer be part of Northern Arizona Elite or be sponsored by Hoka One One.